 Poster

-In this poster, we demonstrate how the MaxWell MaxTwo HD-MEA system has been used for functional characterisation of opti-ox precision reprogrammed ioMotor Neurons, in addition to protein expression and transcriptomic analysis.
+In this poster, we demonstrate how the MaxWell MaxTwo HD-MEA system has been used for functional characterisation of ioMotor Neurons, in addition to protein expression and transcriptomic analysis.
 Electrophysiological properties were assessed by a MaxTwo ‘activity scan‘ confirming electrical activity as early as day 14 post-thaw, which further increased over a period of 42 days.
 Furthermore, we show that ioMotor Neurons are responsive to electrical stimulation using the MaxTwo ‘electrical stimulation’ module.
+In conclusion, opti-ox technology can be utilised for the scalable and consistent production of functional hiPSC-derived motor neurons.
+These cells, termed ioMotor Neurons, have the potential to advance the development of new therapeutics for MNDs and to further our understanding of motor neuron development and maturation in vitro.

 • How the identity of ioMotor Neurons was characterised through ICC, rt-qPCR and single-cell RNA-Seq